charliermarsh/autobot/README.md

 }
 ```

-We'd then run `autobot run useless_object_inheritance /path/to/file/or/directory` to generate
+We'd then run `autobot run ./useless_object_inheritance /path/to/file/or/directory` to generate
 patches, followed by `autobot review` to apply or reject the suggested changes.

 ## Limitations

+1. Running Autobot consumes OpenAI credits and thus could cost you money.
+Be careful!
-1. To speed up execution, Autobot calls out to the OpenAI API in parallel.
+2. To speed up execution, Autobot calls out to the OpenAI API in parallel.
 If you haven't upgraded
    to a paid account, you may hit rate-limit errors.
 You can pass `--nthreads 1` to `autobot run`
    to disable multi-threading.
+Running Autobot over large codebases is not recommended (yet).
-2. Depending on the transform type, Autobot will either generate a patch for every function or every
+3. Depending on the transform type, Autobot will attempt to generate a patch for every function or
+   every
    class.
-Any function or class that's "too long" will be GPT-3's maximum prompt size,
+Any function or class that's "too long" for GPT-3's maximum prompt size will be skipped.
+4. Autobot isn't smart enough to handle nested functions (or nested classes), so nested functions
+   will likely be processed and appear twice.
+5. Autobot only supports Python code for now.
+(Autobot relies on parsing the AST to extract relevant
+   code snippets, so additional languages require extending AST support.)

 ## License